ryan-snyder/dnd-online/api/README.md

 DELETE /character/{id] - self explanitory.
 This endpoint will delete a character

+POST /character/{id}/export - export character into some reusuable format

 ## User endpoints

 POST /user - endpoint to add a new user to the db